glinchflash/Order-Form/README.md

    - The navigation should work as a toggle to switch between the two categories of products.

 2. Bulk orders
-   - Allow the user to specify how much he or she wants to buy of a certain products
+   - -[x] Allow the user to specify how much he or she wants to buy of a certain products

 3. Look & feel
    - What kind of style would suit your store?
 Add a color schema and a suitable font.